 This is the widows house - 2 sets of bunk beds.
 4 women to a room!
 And look how proud she was!!!
 She sat right down so I could take a picture.
 This was her home!

-This is the Jumuia House that we stayed at for 2 days.
+Jumuia House that we stayed at for 2 days.
 The food was awesome and we had nice warm showers there.

 The first day in the field, this was the road we had to drive on to get there!
 It was a dried up river bed - bumpy is an understatement and we almost got stuck a lot!